inter-rural-school/back-end/README.md

 ### Registration

-For Admin, expects an object with this format as the request body:
+Expects an object with this format as the request body:

 ```
   --header "Content-Type: application/json"